jdevfullstack-tutorials/frontend-backend-fullstack/README.md

 So, JavaScript and all technologies that are mainly for the browser are considered front-end.

+`Vue.js` is considered to be a framework of JavaScript for web interfaces and
+`Twitter Bootstrap` mainly for the layout across multiple devices.

 ## Back-End Dev
 If your code is directly talking to a server or directly manipulates a database, that is